containers/podman.io/docs/installation.md

 ### Windows

-On Windows, each Podman machine is backed by a virtualized Windows System for Linux (WSLv2) distribution.
+On Windows, each Podman machine is backed by a virtualized Windows Subsystem for Linux (WSLv2) distribution.
 Once installed, the podman command can be run directly from your Windows PowerShell (or CMD) prompt, where it remotely communicates with the podman service running in the WSL environment.